-Multiplying groups of disciples rather than just individuals is both a logical and efficient approach to community transformation, especially in group-oriented cultures (Davis, 2012).
+Multiplying groups of disciples rather than just individuals is both a logical and efficient approach to community transformation, especially in group-oriented cultures (Davis, 2012, p.
+19).
 For this reason, it is important to focus on a specific people group or subculture.
 These are people who naturally live together and think alike.
 They will naturally grow together.
 Having worldview change occur in a group setting can provide a natural progression into meetings that talk primarily about spiritual truths and issues.
-It may morph into a Bible study or even a church plant eventually (Nida, 1990).
+It may morph into a Bible study or even a church plant eventually (Nida, 1990, pp. 175-181).

 Incarnational and Contextual Evangelism

 Presence in a community leads to progress.
-When seeking to disciple members of a community, it is important to have a resident witness (Ponraj, 1993).
+When seeking to disciple members of a community, it is important to have a resident witness (Ponraj, 1993, p.
+107).
 Meeting with people in their own space, such as in a community-group setting in someone’s house rather than a church or other building outside the community, is a way to prevent feelings of intimidation.
-It also gives agency, authority, and a sense of ownership to the community (Patterson & Scoggins, 1993).
+It also gives agency, authority, and a sense of ownership to the community (Patterson & Scoggins, 1993, p.
+49-52).

 Campbell (2014) believes that one of the biggest problems with the widespread use of Freire’s dialectical approach in development efforts is that large development agencies have adopted these principles and have failed to use them properly.
 In cases like these, the dialectical development process is no longer community-led.
-These efforts may impose Western values on people through this process in an almost imperialist manner, and fail to recognize the larger social and political factors effecting an individual’s situation (Campbell, 2014).
+These efforts may impose Western values on people through this process in an almost imperialist manner, and fail to recognize the larger social and political factors effecting an individual’s situation (pp. 50-51).

 As mentioned above, it is ideal to work within existing family, culture, and societal structures where appropriate.
-Working with heads of households, when possible, can reach whole families in a way that is not threatening to the current relational structure (Patterson & Scoggins, 1993).
+Working with heads of households, when possible, can reach whole families in a way that is not threatening to the current relational structure (Patterson & Scoggins, 1993, p.
+51-53).
 Group facilitators must understand the cultural systems and cognitive frameworks within a community in order to communicate new truths in a way that is understandable and fits into their current way of thinking.
-This can help them recognize cognitive, affective, or evaluative gaps in a worldview, and identify opportunities to introduce biblical truths (Mittwede, 2013).
+This can help them recognize cognitive, affective, or evaluative gaps in a worldview, and identify opportunities to introduce biblical truths (Mittwede, 2013, pp. 308-310).

 Small Group Dynamics – Focusing on a Few

 The strategy that Jesus took in his discipleship method was to focus on a few for the purpose of multiplication.
 He invested in twelve men so that they could be equipped to invest in others and multiply His efforts.
 Any kind of training that occurs in a small group setting must be able to be easily passed on to others.
-New community groups would likely result from this, thus increasing the reach of the original facilitator and creating a wave of change throughout the community (Coleman, 1963).
+New community groups would likely result from this, thus increasing the reach of the original facilitator and creating a wave of change throughout the community (Coleman, 1963, pp. 21-35).

 Both the size and make-up of a group have an impact on how it functions as a whole.
 Based on research from conversation-based initiatives, the ideal and most effective group size is between six to ten people.
-This size is small enough to ensure that all members of a community group are given the opportunity to speak while still large enough to maximize discussion and provide diversity of opinion (Campbell et al, 2013).
-There should also be a balance between new people coming into a group and more seasoned members being sent out to start new movements (Davis, 2012).
-As groups get larger, new leaders should be appointed from within current small groups to start their own (Patterson & Scoggins, 1993).
+This size is small enough to ensure that all members of a community group are given the opportunity to speak while still large enough to maximize discussion and provide diversity of opinion (Campbell et al, 2013, p.
+3).
+There should also be a balance between new people coming into a group and more seasoned members being sent out to start new movements (Davis, 2012, pp. 18-20).
+As groups get larger, new leaders should be appointed from within current small groups to start their own (Patterson & Scoggins, 1993, pp. 62-63).